 While social media can bring huge benefits to your company, it can also put your business’ reputation at risk.
-A single ill-judged post or message can bring your whole reputation into disrepute, as well as potentially causing your company to be questioned.
+A single ill-judged post or message can bring your whole reputation into disrepute.

 How it can go wrong

 There are a number of high-profile cases which illustrate how online activity can backfire on your reputation.